How to Automate and Optimize Magento Meta Keywords for Better SEO

 When creating a product template, you'll work with the following metadata fields: meta title, meta description, meta keywords, H1 (page title), and SEO description position (optional).

-Meta keywords example with product variables
+Magento meta keywords examples with product variables

-Meta Title: [product_name]—Buy online at [store_name] | [category_name].
+Meta Title: [product_name] - Buy online at [store_name] | [category_name]

 Meta Keywords: [product_name], [category_name], [product_brand]

-H1 (Page Title): [product_name]—[store_name]
+H1 (Page Title): [product_name] - [store_name]

 SEO description field: Setup and use cases